Chikka: History

 Chikka Philippines, Incorporated, founded in 2000 by Chito Bustamante, Dennis Mendiola, and Alexandra Roxas, is headquartered in Pasig.
 It operates as a subsidiary of Chikka Holdings, Ltd. The owners of the company wanted to devise a customer service application that would connect Internet-to-mobile communities.

 In 1999, Chikka began developing Chikka Text Messenger, which combines the features of instant messaging and SMS technology all available and accessible on a regular mobile phone.
 This application was originally intended for small e-commerce businesses that catered to the Filipino diaspora for the delivery of goods to the Philippines.
-It was designed to withstand SMS volume in a country sending 30 million messages daily, which made it "Text Capital of the World" in 2000.
+It was designed to withstand SMS volume in a country sending 30 million messages daily.

 Chikka was founded as a .com during the tail-end of the dot-com bubble in 2000.
 A year later, Chikka Messenger was launched.
-Chikka beat world players in creating an effective mobile instant messaging application, one that would marry SMS.
-Chikka's solution and subsequent hold on the market was such that prevented many more global players from gaining ground in the "SMS Capital."

-The Chikka Text Messenger (CTM) was capable of translating instant messaging functionalities such as presence detection (knowing which users are online), into SMS-enabled mobile phones.
+The Chikka Text Messenger (CTM) was capable of translating instant messaging functionalities, such as presence detection (knowing which users are online), into SMS-enabled mobile phones.
 Effective anti-spam and privacy features were also built-in to assure primary customers in the network operators.
-Users would log-on to Chikka using their mobile phone number and enjoy free instant messaging from a PC and continue to receive messages on their mobiles even when offline.
+Users would log on to Chikka using their mobile phone number and use instant messaging from a PC and continue to receive messages on their mobiles even when offline.

-Such features are the subject of patent filings worldwide.

 By the third quarter of 2002, Chikka Asia, Inc. had already launched multiple services that allowed it to seize market leadership in the local Value-Added Service (VAS) SMS market in the Philippines, especially on various corporate promo applications and SMS-based games.

 In 2008, CEO Dennis Mendiola handed down CEO duties to Chito Bustamante, so as to focus on Product Development as Chikka's new Chief Imagination Officer.
 The company began taking steps towards an IPO or some other liquidity event for its investors.
 Apparent shareholder strife was revealed, when the raw findings by external auditor SGV, the Philippine partner of Ernst & Young of unliquidated cash advances by management of Chikka were leaked to Philippines media via a malicious "white paper" carrying the rumor.

 Vindication for Chikka's Management ultimately came in 2009 when leading Philippine Telecommunications Smart Communications wholly acquired the company, keeping management intact to the present, with Chito Bustamante as CEO and Dennis Mendiola as de facto head of Product Development, even as he was appointed Chief Web and Internet adviser to Smart's Wireless Consumer Division.

 On March 7, 2018, Chikka announced on their social media accounts that they are shutting down their service on March 31, 2018.